 When you join the stem to the petals of the flower, you'll have a nozzle showing in the middle of the flower.
 This is fine, but it's probably the least finished of the options.
 As a plus, this is the fastest method to make a flower balloon if you're pressed for time or have lots of people waiting in line.

 Finish the Basic Twist After Joining the Stem to the Flower

 Join the stem to the flower and then take hold of the nozzle and wrap it around the flower in between the petals.
 Doing this, you'll have a flower center that doesn't show the nozzle.

 Make a Tulip Twist in the Flower's Center

 Before joining the basic twist of the stem to the flower, make a tulip twist in the nozzle end.
 Attach the tulip twist to the flower petals.Continue to 12 of 12 below.

 The Completed Balloon Flower

 The final basic balloon flower is now attached to the stem.
 If you like, you can add leaves by twisting the stem with a couple of fold twists as you would for a basic sword balloon.
-In this case, you're essentially making the handguard for the sword, but you are actually forming leaves.
-The technique to quickly make a handguard for a sword applies here to making the leaves.
+In this case, you're making the handguard for the sword, but you are forming leaves.
+The technique to quickly make a handguard for a sword applies here to make the leaves.